ngxs/store/docs/concepts/select.md

 ```

 When using the `Selector` decorator along with a state class, it will still
-inject the state class's state first followed by the other selectors in the other
+inject the state class's state first followed by the other selectors in the order
 they were passed in the signature.